 Saturday, Dec.
-13, watch Richard Wagner’s Die Meistersinger von Nürnberg.
+13, see Richard Wagner’s Die Meistersinger von Nürnberg.

 James Levine returns to one of his signature Wagner works conducting this epic comedy—back at the Met for the first time in eight years—about a group of Renaissance “master singers” whose song contest unites a city.
 Johan Reuter, Johan Botha, and Annette Dasch lead the superb international cast in this charming and magisterial celebration of the power of music and art.